aaqibhabib/uber-trips/README.md

 # Overview
 A simple api for viewing Uber data. `trips100.json` is the provided file, however is limited in timestamp spread. `genData.js` is a utility that uses `trips100.json` and spreads `start_hour` and increases the duration of each trip.
 This is the file used to seed the DB.

-This app relies on using a MongoDB instance on hosted on MongoLab.
+This app relies on using a MongoDB instance hosted on MongoLab.

 # Requirements
- This app designed to work on ES6 systems.
-Make sure you have the v4+ NodeJS environment and a ES6 browser (new Chrome will do).
+ This app is designed to work on ES6 systems.
+Make sure you have v4+ NodeJS environment and an ES6 browser (new Chrome will do).

 # Installing
 1. git clone https://github.com/aaqibhabib/uber-trips.git